Ranjith54321/Data-Structures/Graph_Algorithms/readme.md

       2.) here we have two set's

-                   1.) key -> initially all values are INFINITY  (except source key[src]=0)  (to replace minimum edge weight for the nodes)
+                   1.) key -> initially all values are INFINITY  (except source key[src]=0)
-                   2.) set -> initially all values are FALSE  ( this is to know the reached vertex) parent set is also there for mantain the reached nodes(for display)
+                              (to replace minimum edge weight for the nodes) 2.) set -> initially all values are FALSE  ( this is to know the reached vertex) parent set is also there for mantain the reached nodes(for display)

+   ----> add image here for prims workout(int my note book)

    ## SINGLE SOURCE SORTES PATH algorithms:    ##